 Methods for fabrication in the steel industry have advanced essentially since industrial production began in the late 19th century.
-Current techniques are as yet dependent on similar fundamental ground as the first Bessemer Process, which uses oxygen to bring down the carbon content in iron.
+Current techniques are as yet dependent on the similar fundamental ground as the first Bessemer Process, which uses oxygen to bring down the carbon content in iron.

 The ironmaking step includes the crude feeds of iron metal, coke, and lime being melted in a blast furnace.
 Additionally, the final liquid iron still contains 4-4.5 percent carbon and different pollutions that make it fragile.

 Steelmaking has two essential techniques: BOF (Basic Oxygen Furnace) and the more present-day EAF (Electric Arc Furnace).
 Essential shaping, for example, hot rolled and cold rolled strips, rods, tube rounds, structural shapes, rails.
 Afterwards, secondary procedures that are coating, heat treatment, surface treatment, metal cutting give the steel its last shape and properties

-Despite all challenges in the steel industry such as evolving customer demands, geopolitical uncertainty, impact of e-mobility, the effect of digitalization, some technologies provide more efficient processes, higher quality steels, environmental-friendly production, quality consistency etc. Here are four technological developments in steelmaking industry:
+Despite all challenges in the steel industry such as evolving customer demands, geopolitical uncertainty, the impact of e-mobility, the effect of digitalization, some technologies provide more efficient processes, higher quality steels, environmental-friendly production, quality consistency, etc. Here are four technological developments in the steel industry:

 1. The ORC Technology

-Thermodynamically heat changes to work in a cycle called Rankine Cycle and this system dependent on water gives around 85% of overall power generation.
+Thermodynamically heat changes to work in a cycle called Rankine Cycle and this system depends on the water gives around 85% of overall power generation.

-The Organic Rankine Cycle has same working principal of the Rankine Cycle but ORC depends on a turbo generator running.
+The Organic Rankine Cycle has the same working principle as the Rankine Cycle but ORC depends on a turbo generator running.
 It transforms heat energy into mechanical energy and electrical energy at last.
 The difference is rather than creating steam from water, the ORC technology vaporizes a natural liquid.
-Therefore it provides slower turn of the turbine, reduces pressure and no abrasion of the metal parts and sharp edges.
-This system can produce enough power from waste up to 700 house around.
-Also industrial facility’s carbon footprint decrease about 10.000 tons of CO2 while removing the water need for cooling systems.
+Therefore it provides a slower turn of the turbine, reduces pressure, and no abrasion of the metal parts and sharp edges.
+This system can produce enough power from waste up to 700 houses around.
+Also, the carbon footprint of the facilities from the steel industry decreases by about 10.000 tons of CO2 while removing the water need for cooling systems.

 2. Hybrit Process